boeni-industries/aico/docs/guides/developer/getting-started.md

 > **ℹ️ Data Encryption Approach**
 >
-> AICO uses application-level encryption with SQLCipher for all databases (libSQL, Drift).
-Additional databases (DuckDB for knowledge graph, ChromaDB for semantic memory, LMDB for working memory) are implemented with appropriate security measures.
+> AICO uses application-level encryption with SQLCipher for all databases (libSQL in the backend and Drift on the frontend).
+Semantic memory and knowledge graph embeddings use ChromaDB, and working memory/cache uses LMDB, all with appropriate security measures.
 This approach provides better cross-platform compatibility and performance without requiring additional system dependencies.

 ### 3. UV Workspace Setup (Single Virtual Environment)
 AICO uses UV workspace management with a unified `pyproject.toml` at the root and a single shared virtual environment for all Python components.